Datana major

 Seasonality

-are on from June to August.
+are on wing from June to August.
 Normally one per year; a partial second generation may occur in the southern part of the range.

 Diet

-feed primarily on Rhododendron and Andromeda polifolia (bog rosemary).
+Larvae feed primarily on Rhododendron and Andromeda polifolia (bog rosemary).
 They are feeders on Ericaceae. do not feed.

 Host Associations

-- Andromeda polifolia - larval bog rosemary,
+- Andromeda polifolia - larval food plantbog rosemary, native

 Life Cycle

-are laid in masses on the undersides of leaves. feed gregariously when young, dispersing as they mature.
-They undergo five before dropping to the ground to pupate in a in soil or leaf litter. emerge the following summer.
+are laid in masses on the undersides of leaves.
+Larvae feed gregariously when young, dispersing as they mature.
+They undergo five instars before dropping to the ground to pupate in a cocoon in soil or leaf litter. emerge the following summer.
 In the southern range, some individuals may complete a partial second .

 Behavior

-exhibit gregarious feeding when young, with groups of larvae consuming leaves from the edges inward.
+Larvae exhibit gregarious feeding when young, with groups of larvae consuming leaves from the edges inward.
 When disturbed, larvae raise their and tail in a characteristic U-shaped defensive posture.
 This behavior, combined with bright warning coloration, advertises their unpalatability to .

 Ecological Role